growingchange/website/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+###This is an example of the website.
+Some topics we need to address:
+- Home
+- Values and Perspectives on Our Practice
+- Fees
+- Cancellation/ Late Policy
+- Contact Information
+- Bio
+- Blog

 ```markdown
 Syntax highlighted code block